-As far as longevity goes, my first jar lasted me around 4-5 months.
+As far as longevity goes, my first jar lasted me around 3-4 months.
 Worth noting that I only apply light makeup most days, sometimes none at all so I don’t use it daily.
-On makeup free days, I might just apply an oil cleanser to remove impurities so I can save the Banila Co. for makeup removal.
+On makeup free days, I usually apply a cleansing oil to remove impurities and sunscreen so I can save the Banila Co. for makeup removal.

 There are quite a few balms on the market, however, this is definitely one of the more efficient, effective and economical cleansers.
 It is gentle and perfect as a first step in a double cleanse or as a makeup remover.

 Update: Since reviewing this balm, a new version with a gentler, more EWG friendly formulation was released.
 Those with concerns about mineral oil should note, the 2018 version is free of this ingredient.

 |Cleans effectively without drying||Leaves cloudy vision when used to remove eye makeup|